Rajpratik71/zfs_wiki/Ubuntu-16.04-Root-on-ZFS.md

 4.2  Configure the network interface:

+    Find the interface name:
+    # ifconfig -a

-    # vi /mnt/etc/network/interfaces.d/eth0
+    # vi /mnt/etc/network/interfaces.d/NAME
-    auto eth0
+    auto NAME
-    iface eth0 inet dhcp
+    iface NAME inet dhcp

-Customize this file if the interface is not named eth0 or if new system is not a DHCP client on the LAN.
+Customize this file if the system is not a DHCP client.

 4.3  Bind the virtual filesystems from the LiveCD environment to the new system and `chroot` into it: